PaulDuvall/aws-5-mins/audit-manager/README.md

 It takes less than 1 minute to launch the stack and the Audit Manager assessment begins.
 You will need to wait up to 24 hours to view collected evidence.
 You can visit the [Audit Manager](https://console.aws.amazon.com/auditmanager/home) Console to see the assessment configuration.

+Here you see summary of evidence folders for a particular control.

 ![Control Evidence](https://github.com/PaulDuvall/aws-5-mins/blob/main/_img/audit-manager-control-evidence.png)

+The next diagram provides the control evidence detail.

 ![Control Evidence Detail](https://github.com/PaulDuvall/aws-5-mins/blob/main/_img/audit-manager-control-detail.png)